Everyone Says I Love You

 Everyone Says I Love You is a 1996 American musical romantic comedy film written and directed by Woody Allen.
 It stars Alan Alda, Allen, Drew Barrymore, Lukas Haas, Goldie Hawn, Gaby Hoffmann, Natasha Lyonne, Edward Norton, Natalie Portman, Julia Roberts, Tim Roth, and David Ogden Stiers.
 Set in New York City, Venice, and Paris, it features singing by actors not usually known for musical roles.
 The film was a box-office bomb, but is among the more critically successful of Allen's films, with Chicago Sun-Times critic Roger Ebert even ranking it as one of Allen's best.

 The emotions of an extended upper-class family in Manhattan are followed in song in New York City, Paris, and Venice.
 Many characters act, interact, and sing in each city.
-They include young lovers Holden and Skylar, Skylar's parents Bob and Steffi, Steffi's ex-husband Joe, Steffi and Joe's daughter Djuna "DJ", a lady Joe meets named Von, and recently released prison inmate Charles Ferry.
+They include young lovers Holden and Skylar, Skylar's parents Bob and Steffi, Steffi's ex-husband Joe, Steffi and Joe's daughter Djuna "DJ" (the film's narrator), a lady Joe meets named Von, and recently released prison inmate Charles Ferry.